ropitz/GamblingWithThePast/README.md

 ![Main Photo](Gamble_Plantation-master/TitlePhoto.jpg)

-A Remote Sesning Assessment of Gamble Plantation
+A Remote Sensing Assessment of Gamble Plantation

 Major Robert Gamble founded Gamble Plantation on 160 acres along the Manatee River in the mid-1840s.
 By 1850 his holdings expanded to include 3,500 acres and over 200 enslaved individuals.
 Today, a portion of what was once the plantation is a [State Park](https://www.floridastateparks.org/park/Gamble-Plantation).